jacobfelknor/LSA-Docs/macos/prevent_sleep_lid.md

 # Prevent MacOS Sleep On Lid Close

-If you're repurposing an old Macbook for some server usage, you probably want to disable automatic screen locking and sleep options.
+If you're repurposing an old MacBook for some server usage, you probably want to disable automatic screen locking and sleep options.
 This can typically be done in System Preferences under the Battery/Power settings.
-Howver, this does not control whether the display is locked/turned off when closing the laptop lid.
+However, this does not control whether the display is locked/turned off when closing the laptop lid.
 In order to prevent this, we can run the following command:

 ```bash
 sudo pmset -a disablesleep 1